SeisComP/main/apps/tools/scimex/descriptions/scimex.rst

-scimex manages the SC3 object exchange between two or more different SeisComP systems in real time. scimex may import or export the data to one or several systems.
-In contrary to :ref:`scimport` the exchange of the SC3 objects is event based.
+scimex manages the |scname| object exchange between two or more different SeisComP systems in real time. scimex may import or export the data to one or several systems.
+In contrary to :ref:`scimport` the exchange of the |scname| objects is event based.
 This means no messages will be exchanged until the exporting system has produced an event.